IIlIllIlll/snake/README.md

 # snake
-a very crude snake game using cpp. ( just for pactice :p ) actually you can lose in this game because you wont lose when the snake hit the wall. rather it will "eat" through the wall.
+a very crude snake game using cpp. ( just for pactice :p ) actually you cant lose in this game because you wont lose when the snake hit the wall. rather it will "eat" through the wall.
 (just for fun :p)

 theoretically working both on Linux and Windows.